 English Studies is the scholarly investigation of the English language and its many uses in social and historical contexts.
 It prominently includes the study of literature(s) written in English, as well as creative writing.
 Both the language and the literatures are studied from multiple perspectives, linguistic ones and literary ones, and also including critical and cultural theory.
 Our English Studies programme has a strong cross-cultural orientation, recognizing English as a language of global communication and world literature, a language which people make their own, creatively and habitually, all over the world.
-The major in English Studies consists of 30 credits of introductory courses (including the prerequisite) and 48 credits of advanced courses (including a capstone experience).
 It offers students both a solid foundation and a wide range of choices in various concentrations.
 Introductory courses emphasize the practice of critical reading, analysis and writing, as well as the development of historical and theoretical knowledge.
 Advanced courses focus on English language and literature as representations of culture and society in diverse historical contexts, on the production of meaning in different discursive contexts, genres and media, and on the place of English in relation to histories of colonization and globalization with special reference to Hong Kong and the region.
 A range of capstone courses, including research seminars, internships and senior colloquia, offer students opportunities to integrate and deploy their learning in the major while considering their options upon graduation.